Our 2021/22 fees are set out below:

 Fees must be paid in advance, and you can pay them yearly or by term (incurring a 5% surcharge).
 We will consider payment options to help you split the cost, so please get in touch to discuss this with us.

 We want to make sure as many students as possible can access the high-quality fine art education we provide.
-As part of this, we offer bursaries to help with tuition fees for our FD Fine Art, which you can apply for once you’ve been offered a place to study with us by completing the bursary application form.
+As part of this, we offer bursaries to help with tuition fees for our BA (Hons) Fine Art, which you can apply for once you’ve been offered a place to study with us by completing the bursary application form.
 We offer two types of bursaries, and you can apply for one or the other:

-Academic Bursary: if you have a low annual household income, or any other exceptional circumstances, you may be eligible for our Academic Bursary.
-This typically covers from 25% to 50% of the annual course fees.
-Bursaries are assessed on an individual basis, based on need as well as merit, and are awarded at the discretion of the Principal and Director of Quality, Standards and Student Experience.
+If you have a low annual household income, or any other exceptional circumstances, you may be eligible for a bursary, for an amount up to the value of 50% of the annual tuition fees.
+Bursaries are assessed on an individual basis, based on need as well as merit, and are awarded at the discretion of the Principal and Director of Academic Quality, Standards and Student Experience.
 Please note, you’ll need to provide evidence of income to support your application for an Academic Bursary.
 The Bursary is awarded as a reduction in tuition fees, rather than a monetary award.

 Any financial support is awarded subject to students complying with our Terms and Conditions and the Student Handbook.
 For further information about bursaries, including how to apply, please contact our academic team at firstname.lastname@example.org.

 As a small independent art school we are unable to hold places offered indefinitely.
 If your application is successful you’ll need to pay a deposit of £500 (which is in addition to the course fees) and return your signed contract to secure your place.
 Your deposit is returned after successful completion of the programme and removal of your Graduate Show installation.
 If you withdraw from the programme without successfully completing it, or fail to satisfactorily remove your Graduate Show installation (and we incur costs to do so), we will keep your deposit.